Eidors-logo

 Two and a half dim (2½D) image reconstruction

-The term "2½D" originates from geophysics.
+The term "2½D" or 2.5D originates from geophysics.
 Measurements are made around a medium (or in a borehole) in 3D.
 However, in order to simplify image reconstruction, the medium properties are assumed to be constant in the z direction.

 Thus, the z direction is part of the forward model, but not the inverse.
 It is thus "half" a dimension.